jzumbrun/requestengine/README.md

 Each request requires an engine, an optional serial, timing and fuel object.

 - engine!: string; The engine model is used to find the defined request engine model.
-- serial?: string; Required if using the same request engine model multiple times, or if using previous request's response odometer.
+- serial?: string; Required if using the same request engine model multiple times, or if using previous request's response revolution.
 - fuel?: number, integer, string, boolean, array,object, null; Data values supplied to the compression string, or power handler.
 - timing?: boolean; Timing set to false will allow requests to be called asynchronously.